gagma-tech/Ajaxios/README.md

             {
             eleform:document.getElementById('form'),// element of form
-            http:axios,// http api used for sending request like httpclient,$.ajax,axios type:"Axios"// type of Object http it can be ["Axios","Jquery.ajax","HttpClient"] by default its "fetch" headers:{Authorization:"toke",
+            http:axios,// http api used for sending request like httpclient,$.ajax,axios type:"Axios"// type of Object http it can be ["Axios","Jquery.ajax","HttpClient","fetch"] headers:{Authorization:"toke",
                     ............
             },// object of headers